Our Lady of Meritxell: Legend

-In the late 12th century, on January 6, a wild rose in bloom was found by villagers from Meritxell going to Mass in Canillo.
+According to legend, in the late 12th century, on January 6, a wild rose in bloom was found by villagers from Meritxell going to Mass in Canillo.
 It was out of season and at its base was found a statue of the Virgin and Child.

 The statue was placed in the Canillo church.
 However, the statue was found under the same wild rose the next day.
 The statue was taken to the church of Encamp.
 However, as before, the statue was again found under the same wild rose on the next day.
 As in similar legends elsewhere, the villagers of Meritxell took this as a sign and decided to build a new chapel in their town after they found an open space miraculously untouched by the winter snows.

 Influence

-The feast day of Our Lady of Meritxell is September 8 and the Andorran National Day.

-The image is also mentioned in the anthem of Andorra.
+September 8 is both the feast day of Our Lady of Meritxell and the Andorran National Day.
+The image is mentioned in the anthem of Andorra.

-"Meritxell" is a relatively frequent female name among Andorran women and other Catalan-speaking women.
+Meritxell is a relatively frequent female name among Andorran women and other Catalan-speaking women.
+The hospital, Nostra Senyora de Meritxell Hospital, is also named after her.

-Notable persons with the name include: